A Utility Theory Based Interactive Approach to Robustness in Linear Optimization: Introduction

 \subsection{Contributions and overview of this paper}

-We present a framework which allows a fine-tuning of the classical tradeoff between robustness and conservativeness and engages DM continuously and in a more effective way throughout the optimization process.
-Under a suitable theoretical modelling setup, we prove that the classical robust optimization approach is a special case of our framework.
-We demonstrate that it is possible to efficiently perform optimization under this framework and finally, we illustrate the use of our methods numerically.
+We present a framework which allows a fine-tuning of the classical tradeoff between robustness and conservativeness by the DM and engages DM continuously and in a more effective way throughout the optimization process.
+Under a suitable theoretical modeling setup, we prove that the classical robust optimization approach is a special case of our framework.
+We demonstrate that it is possible to efficiently perform optimization under this framework and finally, we illustrate some of our methods in our computational experiments.

 One of the main contributions of this paper is the development of cutting-plane algorithms for robust optimization using the notion of weighted analytic centers in a small dimensional weight-space.
-We also design algorithms in the slack variable space as a theoretical stepping stone towards the more applicable weight-space cutting-plane algorithms.
+We also design algorithms in the slack variable space as a theoretical stepping stone towards the more applicable and more efficient weight-space cutting-plane algorithms.
 Ultimately, we are proposing that our approach be used in practice with a small number (say somewhere in the order of 1 to 20) of \emph{driving factors} that really matter to the DM.
 These driving factors are independent of the number of variables and constraints, and determine the dimension of the weight space (for interaction with the DM).
-Working in a low dimensional weight-space not only simplifies the interaction for the DM, but also makes the cutting-plane algorithm more efficient.
+Working in a low dimensional weight-space not only simplifies the interaction for the DM, but also makes our cutting-plane algorithms more efficient.